celery/celery/docs/userguide/monitoring.rst

 * ``task-revoked(uuid)``

-    Sent if the task has been revoked (Note that this is likely to be sent by more than one worker)
+    Sent if the task has been revoked (Note that this is likely to be sent by more than one worker).

 * ``task-retried(uuid, exception, traceback, hostname, delay, timestamp)``